Atharv-Bandekar/PASSKEEPER/readme.md

-# Project Title

-A brief description of what this project does and who it's for

-# 🔐 PassKeeper - Secure Offline Password Manager
+# 🔐 PASSKEEPER - Secure Offline Password Manager

 PassKeeper is a lightweight, locally-hosted desktop application built with Python and Tkinter.
 Designed with privacy and modularity in mind, it provides a secure vault for managing credentials, generating cryptographically strong passwords, and organizing multiple accounts without relying on cloud storage.